mhBrice/thesis/article1/article1.md

 grey) or losses (light grey) across the study area, while the coloured triangles represent the mean contributions of given species through gains (filled) or losses (open) by domain.
-For example, the $\Delta$CTI increased by an average of 0.12 for all plots where *Acer rubrum* has increased in abundance (dark grey bar), whereas the $\Delta$CTI also increased by an average of 0.09 for all plots where *Abies balsamea* has decreased in abundance (light grey bar).
+For example, the $\Delta$CTI increased by an average of 0.12 for all plots where \emph{Acer rubrum} has increased in abundance (dark grey bar), whereas the $\Delta$CTI also increased by an average of 0.09 for all plots where \emph{Abies balsamea} has decreased in abundance (light grey bar).
 Letters next to species names correspond to (T)emperate, (P)ioneer and (B)oreal species.
 Only species that contributed more than 0.01 in at least one domain are shown.}
 \label{fig1.6}